Engee documentation

 plot!(C, label="Последние значения", xlabel="Время", ylabel="Температура")#вывод зависимости температуры от времени

-In this example, temperature measurement data was downloaded and preprocessed.
-Interpolation and filtering techniques have been applied.
+In this example, temperature measurement data was uploaded and preprocessed.
+Interpolation and filtering methods were applied.

-The graphs show that some methods have limitations when applied to different types of data.
+According to the graphs obtained, it can be seen that some methods have limitations in their application to different types of data.

-In the case of quadratic interpolation, there is a strong change in signal magnitude in relatively large missing ranges, so it is more applicable to small gaps.
+In the case of quadratic interpolation, there is a strong change in the magnitude of the signal in relatively large missing ranges, so that it is more applicable to small gaps.